Jobs for Ex-Teachers – Careers to Make Use of Your Education Experience

 One of the advantages of a teaching job is that it is usually quite easy to transition to part-time teaching once you get some traction with your business before completely quitting.

-If you’re feeling burned out with teaching, but also don’t have any idea about what other job you’d like to do, maybe you just need some time off.
+If you’re feeling burned out with teaching, but also don’t have any idea about what other job you’d like to do, maybe you could do with some time off.

 Go on a long trip, work on your own projects or spend some time with friends and family without the pressure of work and job interviews.
 You wouldn’t be the first ex teacher to go on trip around the world, fall in love with scuba diving and become a scuba diving instructor, or to open up a coffee shop on the other side of the world.